hans-lizihan/hans-lizihan.github.io/src/blogs/how-to-build-middle-scaled-react-app.md

 In real life, we wanted to encourage to group similar functionalities using components.
 But here is an embarrassing situation:

-1. some of the components is specific to a page
+1. some of the components is **specific to a page**
-2. some of the components need to access to store
+2. some of the components need to **access redux store**
-3. some of the components need to access URL
+3. some of the components need to **access URL**

-I would say any component falls fit into a use-case of those 3 categories, it indicates the component should be place in the pages folder.
+If any component falls into above 3 categories, it indicates that the component should be place in the `pages` folder.
 Based on a simple rule: make private first, then protected, finally public.

-1. if a component is only used by a page, put that in pages/XXXPage/components folder
+1. if a component is only used by a page, put that in `pages/XXXPage/components` folder
-2. if a component is being shared by 2 pages, extra 1 layer up to the top. pages/components
+2. if a component is being shared by 2 pages, extra 1 layer up to the top. `pages/components`
-3. if a component is being shared by 3 pages, and not accessing the store, put it in the app/components folder.
+3. if a component is being shared by 3 pages, and not accessing the store, put it in the `app/components` folder.

-I found that following those simple rules make our application much readable, and encourage engineers to split more.
-Previously when we did not have this rules built in, i found that we easily achieve a 1000 lines container components which is absolutely horrible…
+I found that following those simple rules make our application much readable, and encourage engineers to split code in a more organized way.
+Previously when we did not have this rules built in, I found that we easily achieve a 1000 lines container components which is absolutely horrible…

 In such case, to do code splitting is relatively simpler as well.
-Because each folder has it's own index.js, you could choose to use react-lodable
+Because each folder has it's own index.js, you could choose to use `react-lodable` (updated: use `loadale-component` now)

 ```js
 export default (loader, loaderProps = {}) => Loadable({